Hari-nāma Cintāmaṇi – Chapter Three

 ataeva māyāvādī aparādhī hana

 “Māyāvāda is counted amongst the enemies of bhakti.
-Therefore, māyāvādīs are offenders.
+Thus, māyāvādīs are offenders.

 “The Holy Name does not come from the mouth of a māyāvādī.
-If the Name does come from it, it is not the real Holy Name.
+If the Name does emerge from it, it is not the actual Holy Name.

-“If the māyāvādī chants the Holy Name and thinks that it is not eternal, he will fall down.
+“If a māyāvādī chants the Holy Name, considering that it is not eternal, he will fall down.

 nāmera nikaṭe bhoga-mokṣera prārthanā